webhintio/hint/packages/hint-strict-transport-security/README.md

 * The above snippet works with IIS 7+.
 * You should use the above snippet in the `web.config` of your application.

-* For the complete set of configurations, not just for this rule, see [this IIS server configuration related docs][IIS config].
+For the complete set of configurations, not just for this rule, see the [IIS server configuration related documentation][iis config].

 </details>